nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the scale at which these drug delivery systems operate.

-### Expanded Definition and Usage\nNanodox represent a significant advancement in drug delivery technologies, enabling medications to be targeted directly to affected tissues or cells, such as cancer cells, without affecting healthy tissues.
+### Expanded Definition and Usage:
+Nanodox represent a significant advancement in drug delivery technologies, enabling medications to be targeted directly to affected tissues or cells, such as cancer cells, without affecting healthy tissues.
 This targeted approach is critical in reducing the side effects commonly associated with systemic drug therapies and in improving the overall efficacy of the treatment.
 In oncology, for instance, nanodox can concentrate chemotherapeutic agents within tumor cells, allowing for higher doses directly at the tumor site while sparing healthy cells.
 Additionally, in chronic diseases like asthma or diabetes, nanodox can provide sustained and controlled drug release, improving patient adherence and comfort.